Andrii-Pershko/SAME_Back_End/readme.md

 # Use project

-For use project you can use "Postman" last version.
+For test project you can use "Postman" last version.

 Example request: